 Click on the Apply button to save your settings.
 If you get the message that “a configured folder does not exist”, click on Create.

-Playing Your PS2 ROMs on the Steam Deck
+How to Play Your PS2 ROMs on the Steam Deck

 If you aren’t already, go back to Gaming Mode on the Deck and launch the PCSX2 emulator for your library.
 It might be in the Non-Steam tab.

 Click on CDVD at the top and then click on ISO Selector.